The theology company logo

 Theology = the theory = the symmetry of good and evil

 For 'sub specie unitatis' good and evil are relative: good for the predator, bad for the prey.
 An ideal world, we might thing, would tend to minimize the integral of evil and maximize the integral of good.
-Is this such a universe? ie (we might say) is this sentiment consistent with quantum field theory.
+Is this such a Universe? ie (we might say) is this sentiment consistent with quantum field theory.
 I like the question.
 Is it the question?

 So we imagine peer groups of free agents, with different personalities and histories, interacting.
 Why interact?
 Why not?
 In fact we can particularize events by probabilities which can sometimes be calculates, as in gaming machines or quantum mechanics.